administrateclouds/animations/README.md

 #### How can I use AnimatedJava?

-You're likely better off reading the AnimatedJava Docs located [here](https://animated-java.dev/docs/home), you need to utilise the **JSON Exporter** in order to work with this plugin.
+You're likely better off reading the Animated Java Docs located [here](https://animated-java.dev/docs/home), you need to utilise the **JSON Exporter** in order to work with this plugin.

 #### How can I export my Blender Animations?